roryl/lucee-book/dynamic_evaluation.md

 ##Evaluate
-When doing more complex dynamic evaluations, you can make use of the evalute() function which will execute the Lucee code as if it was normally executed.
+When doing more complex dynamic evaluations, you can make use of the evalute() function which will execute any Lucee *expression* as if it was normally executed.
 This example below produces the same output as above.

 {% gist id="https://gist.github.com/roryl/95f6bd166627abb425a4",file="evaluate.cfm" %}{% endgist %}